Elizabeth Verwey is taking risks.

 To learn more about his story, Phung has generously written a beautiful account of his experience in Palawan in an article found here.

-This summer a group of World ORT alumni gathered together for the first time.
+A group of World ORT alumni gathered at the Toronto home of Pablo Reich for the first time.

 From Argentina to Israel, Uruguay to Canada, they came together to reunite as graduates of ORT schools.